eesmer/DebianDC/Documentation/decisions/0004-disable-suspend-hibernate.md

 - DebianDC aligns power behavior with the operational expectations of a Domain Controller
 - Suspend/Hibernate-related risks are avoided by design
 - The user interface remains minimal and purpose-focused
+- Restart/Shut Down become available and properly authorized via PolicyKit
+- DebianDC does not expand its scope into end-user desktop power management